Humberside Geologist No. 12

 by Mike Horne

-The trail starts at the Tourist Information Office in Queen Victoria Square, with the first fish of the alphabet - a shoal of 'J6 chromed bronze anchovies, set into sandstone paving stones.
+The trail starts at the Tourist Information Office in Queen Victoria Square, with the first fish of the alphabet - a shoal of 46 chromed bronze anchovies, set into sandstone paving stones.

 Near the entrance to Princes Quay are 8 lobsters, cut into Cornish slate.
-When the trail was created there was a children's' bookshop there and it ,vas a reference to the Lobster Quadrille in Alice in Wonderland.
+When the trail was created there was a children's' bookshop there and it was a reference to the Lobster Quadrille in Alice in Wonderland.
 The pillars of the shop are lovely pieces of granite with xenoliths.
-At Beverley Gate there is a cod, made of chromed bronze set into white Carrara marble (a metamorphosed limestone) from Italy.
-The medieval bricks of Beverley Gate were probably made locally from clay dug out of the moat.
+At Beverley Gate there is a cod, made of chromed bronze set into white Carrara Marble (a metamorphosed limestone) from Italy.
+The medieval bricks of Beverley Gate were probably made locally from clay dug out of the moat that surrounded the town.
 Nearby is a shoal of tiny x-ray fish etched into a piece of glass, which was originally (and may still be) lit from beneath at night.